5 Emerging Tech Hubs that Are Hot Multifamily Markets

 This is the eighth fastest growing tech submarket out there, and the tech industry is driving an office and multifamily building boom.
 The University of Michigan plays a big part in this number as does Ann Arbor’s revitalized urban core.
 Its City Council got hit pretty hard last fall when it changed a neighborhood designation from multifamily to single-family because many proponents of affordable housing see multifamily as the best way to meet the growing need for workforce housing

 People know Fayetteville as the home to Walmart and the University of Arkansas, but it also is a tech center that is growing, which in turn is sparking a need for multi-family units.
 Combine a strong student housing need, and multifamily investors have lots of ways to keep units rented.
+Find out more about our hard money loan options.

 Charleston, South Carolina